Blog

 Co-Founder of CatDoes

 TL;DR: Lovable builds React web apps that run in browsers — it cannot produce native iOS or Android apps.
 WebView wrappers (Capacitor, Cordova, Median) often get rejected by Apple under Guideline 4.2.
 CatDoes converts your Lovable project into a real React Native app that passes App Store review and runs natively on both platforms.
-Paste your URL, let AI build the native version, and publish to both app stores without writing code.
+Import via URL for a quick start, or connect your Lovable GitHub repo so the AI agent can read your actual source code — including login-protected pages like dashboards and admin panels.
+No code required.

 Table of Contents